Publisher: 2K Games

 Also Available On

-XCOM was a popular turned-based strategy game back in the ’90s and everyone was surprised how well this game turned out.
+XCOM was a popular turned-based strategy game back in the ’90s and everyone was surprised by how well this game turned out.
 Enemy Unknown keeps the series vibe and atmosphere while updated to today’s standards.
 Enemy Unknown is one of this year’s best strategy games, but there is one reason why most people will never complete this game: It is too damn hard.
 Not the fun and challenging type of hard, but the kind that makes it impossible to move on no matter how well equipped your soldiers are.

 The game does a very good job of introducing new things to you as you move on.
 The UI is very simple and uncomplicated but pretty deep.
 You get to see a cut-a-way of a military base and you can click on each department.
 Research is where everything starts.
 By gathering all intact materials from missions you can research new things like weapons, armor, satellites, and various other things.
 Engineering is where it is all made and upgraded as well as keeping track of other buildings.
 Workshops, Laboratories, generators, hangars, all these things determine how fast you can upgrade and how you become more powerful.
 The barracks are where you can equip your squad’s loadout, upgrade soldiers, hire new ones, etc. Finally, there is the situation room and the command center.
 Here you can advance the days until you run into missions, trade alien parts on the black market, and view how in distress the world is.
 It is all very simple and almost revolutionary design because most strategy games are Excel sheet-based and are pretty complicated and hard to navigate.